Rural City of Swan Hill

 The Rural City of Swan Hill is a local government area in Victoria, Australia, located in the north-western part of the state.
 It covers an area of 6115 km2 and, in August 2021, had a population of 21,403.
 It includes the towns of Swan Hill, Lake Boga, Manangatang, Nyah, Nyah West, Piangil, Robinvale, Ultima and Woorinen South.

-The Rural City is governed and administered by the Swan Hill Rural City Council; its seat of local government and administrative centre is located at the council headquarters in Swan Hill, it also has a service centre located in Robinvale.
-The Rural City is named after the main urban settlement lying in the south-east of the LGA, that is Swan Hill, which is also the LGA's most populous urban centre with a population of 10,431.
+The Rural City is governed and administered by the Swan Hill Rural City Council.
+Its seat of local government and administrative centre is located at the council headquarters in Swan Hill; it also has a service centre located in Robinvale.
+The Rural City is named after the city of Swan Hill, the Shire's major urban settlement, which had a population of 10,869 in 2021.

 History

-The Rural City of Swan Hill was formed in 1995 in what was described as a "natural amalgamation" of the City of Swan Hill, Shire of Swan Hill, and the southern Tresco district of the Shire of Kerang.
+The Rural City of Swan Hill was formed in 1995 in what was described as a "natural amalgamation" of the City of Swan Hill, Shire of Swan Hill, and a small portion of the Shire of Kerang comprising the southern Tresco district.

-In proposing the new LGA, the Local Government Board described the area as Victoria's "salad bowl".
-The LGA was to take in the regional service town of Swan Hill and a mix of dryland and irrigated agriculture alongside a tourism sector oriented around the Murray River and Lake Boga.
-A public consultation carried out by the Shire of Swan Hill in 1994 showed that more than 60% of respondents were in favour of the merger.
+Proposing the new LGA in a 1994 report, the Local Government Board described the area as Victoria's "salad bowl".
+The Rural City was to take in the regional service hub of Swan Hill, a mix of dryland and irrigated agriculture, and a tourism sector oriented around the Murray River and Lake Boga.
+A public consultation carried out by the Shire of Swan Hill in 1994 found that more than 60% of respondents were in favour of the merger.